spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 ### Update Ansible roles

 Before installing, you need to update the Ansible roles that this playbook uses and fetches from outside.

-To update them, run `just roles` on your local computer.
+To update them, run `just roles` (or `make roles` if you have `make` program on your computer instead of `just`).

-If you don't have the `just` tool, you can use the `ansible-galaxy` tool directly: `rm -rf roles/galaxy; ansible-galaxy install -r requirements.yml -p roles/galaxy/ --force`
+If you don't have either `just` tool or `make` program, you can run the `ansible-galaxy` tool directly: `rm -rf roles/galaxy; ansible-galaxy install -r requirements.yml -p roles/galaxy/ --force`

 ### Run installation command